masonmedia/jl_swup/README.md

 # **Jaxx.io Version 4.0**

-This README outlines the various frameworks, languages, approaches, and steps used in the building and maintenance of jaxx.io.
+This README outlines the various frameworks, languages, approaches, and steps used in the building and maintenance of [jaxx.io](https://jaxx.io).

-Repo: `jaxx.io_reloaded`.

 ## **SWUP**